cwardzala/openvl/README.md

 Features
 --------
-* Supports HTML5 attributes like min and max
+* Supports HTML5 attributes like min, max, and data
 * Has both list and inline type messaging
 * Rules can be customized to fit any need
-* Supports jQuery, Sizzle, and Dojo frameworks, none of these are required
+* Supports jQuery, Sizzle, and Dojo frameworks *none of these are required*
 * Supported browsers: IE6+, FF3+, Safari 5+

 Setup and Usage